 Residents can trim back small branches within their reach from the ground for sidewalk clearance.
 Any other trimming on street trees is the city’s responsibility and shall only be performed by City forestry crews.

-Requests to remove a tree are handled by the Public Works Department.
+A: Requests to remove a tree are handled by the Public Works Department.
 Not all requests to remove a tree will be honored.
 The City of Merced has established policies governing the removal of city trees.
-Trees are typically removed if they are dead, declining or for public safety.
+Trees are typically removed if they are dead, declining, or pose a hazard for public safety.
 Call our office at (209) 385-6800 for more information.